 - Fall 2024: Grand Opening

-Due to COVID-19 restrictions, community engagement will take place primarily over online and digital platforms until further notice.
+Due to public safety concerns related to COVID-19, community engagement meetings took place primarily over online and digital platforms.

 Step 1: Building Programming

-The first step for this project was to confirm the priorities as defined from the 2018 Plan.
-The building program was presented to the the MACC Advisory Board on Wednesday, March 3, 2021 and Hispanic/Latino Quality of Life Resource Advisory Commission on April 27, 2021.
-This step began in December 2020 and concluded in February 2021.
-The final document is anticipated to be published in March 2021.
-The final document can be accessed here (PDF, 37 MB).
+The first step for this project was to confirm the priorities as defined from the 2018 Master Plan.
+The building program was presented to the ESB MACC Advisory Board on Wednesday, March 3, 2021, and the Hispanic Latino Quality of Life Advisory on April 27, 2021.
+The final document can be accessed here.

 Key Stakeholder Small Group Meetings